josielbruk/manage-tests/README.md

 - Ensure your Azure DevOps service connection has permissions for Container Apps.
 - Update image names, registry, and resource group as needed for your organization.
 - The workflow and pipeline are designed for ephemeral environments per PR for safe feature testing and review.
+- In Azure Container Apps, containers do not get automatic DNS hostnames.
+The pipeline now retrieves the database container app's FQDN and injects it as `DB_HOST` for the frontend, ensuring reliable connectivity.

 ---